Humanitarian Action for Children

 education, health and protection services.
 Return to main appeal page.

-To strengthen service delivery, UNICEF will focus on decentralization, preparedness planning, capacity building and community-based support.
-In high-risk communities, UNICEF will apply and scale up civic engagement mechanisms, such as U-report, to promote accountability to affected populations; build linkages between communities and local governments; improve demand for and delivery of targeted protection and basic services; and guide responsive district and sub-district planning and budgeting.
+To strengthen service delivery, UNICEF will focus on decentralization, scaling up preparedness planning and response, capacity building and community-based support.
+UNICEF will ensure that supplies reach the end-user through field teams.
+In high-risk communities, UNICEF will apply and scale up field monitoring to incorporate beneficiary feedback (through civil engagement mechanisms including U-Report, among others); promote accountability to affected populations (AAP) in line with the Uganda Country Office AAP strategy; build linkages between communities, ensure gender equality representing adolescent girls, women's rights and youth engagement; improve the demand for and delivery of targeted protection and basic services; and guide responsive district and sub-district planning and budgeting.

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
 This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in Uganda; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.